niilosy/picgpt/README.md

 App published at https://niilosy.github.io/picgpt/

-It analyzes your photo with OpenAI API, with the prompt "Describe what’s in this photo.
-Give a guess where in the world you think it was taken ".
+The app analyzes your chosen photo with OpenAI API, with the prompt "Describe what’s in this photo.
+Give a guess where in the world you think it was taken".

+It may take up to 1 minute to analyze sometimes.